EyasuTeshome/shifttracker/interview-prep/share-your-behavioral-grid-with-your-partner.md

 ## Description

-In this exercise, you a will share the behavioral grid you prepared previously with a peer, and receive and provide feedback.
+In this exercise, you will share the behavioral grid you prepared previously with a peer, and receive and provide feedback.

 **Spend 15 minutes maximum on this section of the exercise.**